ndf/mirrors/README.txt

-The Mirrors modules automagicly creates exporters and importers for active bundles.
+The Mirrors module automagicly creates exporters and importers for active bundles.
 Exports are Views Data Exports in CSV format.
 Imports are Feeds.